Does vaping cause popcorn lung?

 Although bronchiolitis obliterans is sometimes called ‘popcorn lung’, it can be caused by a number of different things.
 For example, it can happen after an infection, if it damages the lungs.
 Or after breathing in chemicals that irritate the lungs and cause damage.

 What does the evidence really say about diacetyl and e-cigarettes?

 Some of the liquids in e-cigarettes used to contain diacetyl.
 This led to the idea that e-cigarettes might cause popcorn lung.
 In the UK, diacetyl was banned in e-cigarette liquids under the EU Tobacco Products Directive (TPD) in 2016.
 So, e-liquids sold in the UK shouldn’t contain diacetyl.

 And there have been no confirmed cases of popcorn lung linked to e-cigarettes.

 Are e-cigarettes harmful in other ways?

 E-cigarettes are a relatively new product – they aren’t risk-free and we don’t yet know their long-term impact.
-We discourage people who haven’t smoked from using them.
+Children and people who haven’t smoked shouldn’t use them.

-But research so far shows that vaping is less harmful than smoking tobacco, and can help people to stop smoking.
+But research so far shows that vaping with legal e-cigarettes is less harmful than smoking, and can help people to stop smoking.
 For the best chance of quitting, get support from a free, local stop smoking service, who can help you find the right tools for you.